 A Weekend Trip to Canada

 Toronto is a beautiful place.
 It was cold, very cold, but it did not deter from its beauty.
 It's a melting pot of cultures, centrally located in an area that boasts of food, clothing, and traditions from around the world.
 It reminded me of a few major cities, mainly the soulfulness of Philadelphia, metropolitan lifestyle that is New York, and the poshness of London.
 We ate Thai food at this banging place called Pai Northern Thai Kitchen.
-It's located downtown, and I suggest getting the Kung Tawt Sa-Moon Prai Shrimp, they’re amazing.
+It's located downtown, and I suggest getting the Kung Tawt Sa-Moon Prai Shrimp, it's amazing.
 The CN Tower was a cool way to see the lay of the land and figure out your next destination.
 Also, it has free WIFI, and it's a great place to catch your breath and relax.

 Overall, it was a short trip and left me wanting more.
 Honestly, we had no real plans of what we wanted to do when we got there.
 The goal was just getting there and wandering to spots that attracted us.
 Would a plan have served us better?
 Possibly.
 But there's nothing wrong with making your own fun off the beaten path.
 I made a promise to myself that 2016 was the year of intention.
 I've intentionally set goals that allow me to travel and go often.
 So each month I've committed to seeing new places and spaces with little cost.
 That's includes everything, from new countries, states, and cities, by planes, trains, and automobiles.
 Driving to Canada took two full tanks of gas (about $20 each), a reservation at Airbnb (can be $25 a night, we spent under $150 for 2 nights/3days), and affirming we were going.
 I have decided traveling isn't expensive or impossible; it's possible because I said so.
 Take the plunge.
 Accept it is your divine right to see new places and to go often.
 Don't put out blockages that it's not feasible, or that you don't have the time.
 Remember, it's possible.
 See you soon Toronto!